netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

         set ip <SNIP address> -mgmtaccess enabled

-# <a name="citrix-ingress-gateway">C)Deploying Citrix ADC as Ingress Gateway</a>
+# <a name="citrix-ingress-gateway">C)Deploying NetScaler as Ingress Gateway</a>
-Deploy Citrix ADC CPX as Ingress Gateway in `citrix-system` namespace using the following command:
+Deploy NetScaler CPX as Ingress Gateway in `netscaler-system` namespace using the following command:

-    helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+    helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-    helm install citrix-adc-istio-ingress-gateway citrix/citrix-adc-istio-ingress-gateway --namespace citrix-system --set ingressGateway.EULA=YES --set citrixCPX=true  --set ingressGateway.secretVolumes[0].name=wildcard-cert,ingressGateway.secretVolumes[0].secretName=wildcard-cert,ingressGateway.secretVolumes[0].mountPath=/etc/istio/wildcard-cert,ingressGateway.nodePortRequired=true
+    helm install citrix-adc-istio-ingress-gateway netscaler/citrix-adc-istio-ingress-gateway --namespace netscaler-system --set ingressGateway.EULA=YES --set citrixCPX=true  --set ingressGateway.secretVolumes[0].name=wildcard-cert,ingressGateway.secretVolumes[0].secretName=wildcard-cert,ingressGateway.secretVolumes[0].mountPath=/etc/istio/wildcard-cert,ingressGateway.nodePortRequired=true

 # <a name="generating-certificate">D)Generating wildcard certificate and key for applications</a>

 There are multiple tools available to generate certificates and keys.
 You can use your desired tool to generate the same in PEM format.
 Make sure that the names of key and certificate are *wildcard_key.pem* and *wildcard_cert.pem*.
-These are used to generate a Kubernetes secret *wildcard-cert* which is used by the Citrix ADC that acts as Ingress Gateway.
+These are used to generate a Kubernetes secret *wildcard-cert* which is used by the NetScaler that acts as Ingress Gateway.
 Wildcard certificate is a single certificate used to secure multiple sub-domains pertaining to same base domain.
 In this example guide, base domain is `example.com` and sub-domain is `appcluster.example.com`.

 Perform the following steps to generate wildcard certificate and key using the `openssl` utility:

-    kubectl create ns citrix-system
+    kubectl create ns netscaler-system

     openssl genrsa -out wildcard_key.pem 2048